Sophrinix/Crank-Start/docs/README.md

     - [ ] Users can contribute to or withdraw funds from a campaign
     - [ ] Funds indicator is updated in real time
     - [ ] User can navigate between About, FAQ, and News tabs
+  - [ ] Contribution Rewards
+    - [ ] Each project features a sidebar with rewards
+    - [ ] Users can click each of the different tiers of contribution and receive a notification that they will receive a the commensurate reward
   - [ ] Search Bar Navigation
     - [ ] Projects are populated in real-time
     - [ ] Include database seeded projects for demo purposes